petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-fields-to-objects.md

 {bdg-secondary}`For 7.4 U41+/GA41+`

-The following field names are reserved by Liferay and cannot be used for custom fields.
+The following field names are reserved by Liferay and cannot be used.
 If users attempt to create a field using one of these field names, Liferay displays an error message.

 | Field | Description |
 | :--- | :--- |